SpartanJ/restafari/README.md

 	@Override
 	public void handleResponse( Context context, RequestConfiguration request, IpModel response ) {
-		// This is an ugly hack just to be used later in this example IpHistoryActivity.responseIp = response.ip;

 		// We can also fill some data from the client side, it's not necessary to get all the object data from the server. response.timestamp = System.currentTimeMillis() / 1000L;
 		response.timestampStr = new SimpleDateFormat("yyyy-MM-dd HH:mm:ss").format( new Date( response.timestamp * 1000L ) );